 - Any boat that is overtaking another boat must do so in a safe and courteous manner.
-Maintaining when possible a safe distance between the boats. - Any boat that is being overtaken must give way and let the faster boat through no later than the point at which the overtaking boat is within the peripheral vision of the driver.
-Encumbering a faster boat is not permitted and doing so will result in the assessment of a penalty of 15 minutes up to disqualification from the race. - Any boat that willfully travels against the direction of the race after it has started, must do so according to Rule 900.10.12. - The loss of any equipment required in Rule 900.5 during a race must be reported to a finish line official for that leg or a penalty of 5 minutes will be assessed. - A race boat might or might not be permitted to refuel on a leg which is open to racing.
+Maintaining when possible a safe distance between the boats. - 2.
+Any boat that is being overtaken must give way and let the faster boat through no later than the point at which the overtaking boat is within the peripheral vision of the driver.
+Encumbering a faster boat is not permitted and doing so will result in the assessment of a penalty of 15 minutes up to disqualification from the race. - Any boat that willfully travels against the direction of the race after it has started, must do so according to Rule 900.10.12.

+- The loss of any equipment required in Rule 900.5 during a race must be reported to a finish line official for that leg or a penalty of 5 minutes will be assessed. - A race boat might or might not be permitted to refuel on a leg which is open to racing.
 This should be indicated in the Advance Program, if it is not indicated, the race boats will not be permitted to refuel. - 6.
 The crew of the boat must remain in their seats at all times during the race.
 It is not allowed for any member of the crew of the boat to ride on the bow of the boat at any time during the race.
-Failure to abide by this rule will result in assessment of a penalty of 15 minutes.
+Failure to abide by this rule will result in assessment of a penalty of 15 minutes. - 7.
+If a boat is either returning to the starting line area or going to the finish line it must proceed with caution and according to Rule 900.10.12, if during the process they come to a point where the racing channel is narrow, they must stop and keep clear of the racing line to allow the coming race boats to go through and to follow the race officials instructions if any at the site. - If a race leg is cancelled for any reason due to the actions of a racer and / or race boat, the offending race boat will receive a time penalty of 30 minutes.